NickshihU7/EE6470/Midterm/README.md

 ## How to execute the codes

--	First of all, go to the stratus directory.
+-	First of all, go to the stratus directory for each of the version.

-		$ cd $HW5/Splited/stratus
+		$ cd $Midterm/Splited/stratus

 -	Run behavioral simulation.